 During the NGAO system design phase a report (Bouchez, 2007) was developed to evaluate emissivities for various AO relay designs.
-This report validated its methodology by modeling the current Keck II AO system and comparing the resulting backgrounds to the measured backgrounds for NIRC2 (WMKO, 2004).
-This is repeated in the DAVINCI backgrounds spreadsheet (DAVINCI_Backgrounds.xls).
-The NIRC2 J, H, and K broadband filter cut-on and cut-off wavelengths were used, although the effect of these differences is small.
-In this version the NGAO transmission values are used for telescope and atmosphere (see the next section) and the temperature of the telescope was set to match the assumptions in KAON-501.
-The transmission assumed for NIRC2 was adjusted to match the zero points used in the NIRC2 exposure time calculator (WMKO, n. d.), and the temperature of AO system was then set to make the computed K band background match the measured values.
-This required the AO system to be at a temperature of 13.8 °C, a value that does not seem unreasonable based on recent information that the Keck II AO system runs warmer than expected.
+This report validated its methodology by modeling the current Keck II AO system and comparing the resulting backgrounds to the measured backgrounds for NIRC2 (WMKO, 2003).
+This is repeated in the DAVINCI backgrounds spreadsheet (DAVINCI Backgrounds.xls).
+The NIRC2 J, H, and K broadband filter cut-on and cut-off wavelengths were used, although the effect of the differences with respect to the DAVINCI photometric passbands is small.
+In this evaluation the NGAO transmission values are used for telescope and atmosphere (see the next section).
+The AO transmission was based on the averages in each of the corresponding passbands as shown in Figure 2 of Bouchez (2007).
+The temperature of the telescope was set to match the value of 275.6 K used in Bouchez (2007).
+The transmission assumed for NIRC2 was adjusted to match the zero points used in the NIRC2 exposure calculator (WMKO, n. d.), and the temperature of AO system was then set to make the computed K band background match the measured values for NIRC2 (WMKO, 2003).
+This required the AO system to be at a temperature of 11.5 °C, a value that does not seem unreasonable based on recent information that the Keck II AO system runs warmer than expected.
+Note that for NIRC2 we don't have information on the pupil geometry, so we simply add the AO and telescope background to the sky background.
+This may account for the need to increase the temperature of the AO system to match the measured K band background value since we do not model the background entendue correctly for NIRC2.
 The resulting backgrounds are summarized in Table 1.

-NIRC2 measured value KAON-501, Table 1 "adjusted value" DAVINCI background spreadsheet value
+NIRC2 measured value Bouchez (2007), Table 1 "adjusted value" DAVINCI background spreadsheet value

 J band 14.9 15.89 16.07

 H band 13.6 13.71 13.76

 K band 12.6 12.63 12.60

-Table 1: NIRC2 background validation
+Table 1: NIRC2 background validation (mag./sq. arcsecond)